SpektraSystems/Red-Hat-Modernize-Apps/lab4.md

 **4. Stop the application**

-Before moving on, click in the first terminal window where Thorntail (ex-WildFly Swarm) is running and then press CTRL-z to stop the running application!
+Before moving on, click in the first terminal window where Thorntail (ex-WildFly Swarm) is running and then press `CTRL-Z` to stop the running application!
 This command will stop the running process and send it to the background.
-To terminate the process, you need to do a "kill %1" from the terminal window.
+To terminate the process, you need to do a `kill %1` from the terminal window.

 You should see something like: